delfimpandiani/highly-abstract/README.md

 ## Automatic Modeling and Detection of Social Concepts evoked by Art Images

-This project aims to **investigate, model, and experiment with how and why social concepts** (such as *violence, power, peace*, or *destruction*) **are detected by humans and machines in images**.
-It specifically focuses on the detection of social concepts referring to non-physical objects in (visual) art images.
+This project aims to **investigate, model, and experiment with how and why social concepts** (such as *violence, power, peace*, or *destruction*) **are modeled and detected by humans and machines in images**.
+It specifically focuses on the detection of social concepts referring to non-physical objects in (visual) art images, as these concepts are powerful tools for visual data management, especially in the Cultural Heritage field (present in resources such Iconclass and Getty Vocabularies).
+The hypothesis underlying this research is that we can formulate a description of a social concept as a multimodal frame, starting from a set of observations (in this case, image annotations).
+We believe thaat even with no explicit definition of the concepts,  a “common sense” description can be (approximately) derived from observations of their use.

 Goals of this work include:
 * Identification of a set of social concepts that is consistently used to tag the non-concrete content of (art) images.
-* Creation of a dataset of images and social concepts evoked by them.
+* Creation of a dataset of art images and social concepts evoked by them.
 * Creation of an Social Concepts Knowledge Graph (KG).
-* Identification of common features of images tagged by experts with the same social concepts.
+* Identification of common features of art images tagged by experts with the same social concepts.
-* Automatic detection of social concepts in previously unseen (art) images.
+* Automatic detection of social concepts in previously unseen art images.
-* Automatic generation of new images that evoke specific social concepts.
+* Automatic generation of new art images that evoke specific social concepts.

+The approach proposed is to automatically model social concepts based on extraction and integration of multimodal features.
+Specifically, on sensory-perceptual data, such as pervasive visual features of images which evoke them, along with distributional linguistic patterns of social concept usage.
+To do so, we have defined the **MUSCO (Multimodal Descriptions of Social Concepts) Ontology**, which uses the Descriptions and Situations (Gangemi & Mika 2003) pattern modularly.
+It considers the image annotation process a situation representing the state of affairs of all related data (actual multimedia data as well as metadata), whose descriptions give meaning to specific annotation structures and results.
+It also considers social concepts as entities defined in multimodal description frames.

-The starting point is one of the richest datasets that include abstract concepts as tags for the content of visual artworks: the [metadata released by The Tate Collection](https://github.com/tategallery/collection) on Github in 2014.
+The starting point of this project is one of the richest datasets that include **social concepts referring to non-physical objects** as tags for the content of visual artworks: the [metadata released by The Tate Collection](https://github.com/tategallery/collection) on Github in 2014.
 This dataset includes the metadata for around 70,000 artworks that [Tate](http://www.tate.org.uk/) owns or jointly owns with the [National Galleries of Scotland](http://www.nationalgalleries.org) as part of [ARTIST ROOMS](http://www.tate.org.uk/artist-rooms).
-To tag the content of the artworks in their collection, the Tate uses three levels (0, 1, and 2) of increasing specificity to provide a hierarchy of subject tags (for example; 0 religion and belief, 1 universal religious imagery, 2 blessing).
+To tag the content of the artworks in their collection, the Tate uses a [subject taxonomy](https://github.com/tategallery/collection/tree/master/processed/subjects) with three levels (0, 1, and 2) of increasing specificity to provide a hierarchy of subject tags (for example; 0 religion and belief, 1 universal religious imagery, 2 blessing).

+This repository holds the `functions.py` file, which defines functions for

+* Preprocessing the Tate Gallery metadata as input source (`create_newdict()`, `get_topConcepts()`, and `get_parent_rels()`)
+* Reconstruction and formalization of the the Tate subject taxonomy (`get_tatetaxonomy_ttl()`)
+* Visualization of the Tate subject taxonomy, allowing manual inspection (`get_all_edges()`, and `get_gv_pdf()`)
+* Identification of social concepts from the Tate taxonomy (`get_sc_dict()`, and `get_narrow_sc_dict()`)
+* Formalization of taxonomic relations between social concepts (`get_sc_tate_taxonomy_ttl()`)
+* Gathering specific artwork details relevant to the tasks proposed in this project (`get_artworks_filenames()`, `get_all_artworks_tags()`, and `get_all_artworks_details()`)
+* Corpus creation: matching social concept to art images (`get_sc_artworks_dict()` and `get_match_details(input_sc)`)
+* Co-occuring tag collection and analysis (`get_all_scs_tag_ids()`, `get_objects_and_actions_dict(input_sc)`, and `get_match_stats()`)
+* Image dominant color analyses (`get_dom_colors()` and `get_avg_sc_contrast()`)
+*
-In order to understand the breadth, abstraction level, and hierarchy of subject tags, I reconstructed the hierarchy of the [Tate subject data](https://github.com/tategallery/collection/tree/master/processed/subjects) by transforming it into a skos-based `RDF` file in Turtle `.ttl` format.
+In order to understand the breadth, abstraction level, and hierarchy of subject tags, I reconstructed the hierarchy of the [Tate subject data](https://github.com/tategallery/collection/tree/master/processed/subjects) by transforming it into a `RDF` file in Turtle `.ttl` format with the MUSCO ontology.
 [SKOS](https://www.w3.org/TR/skos-primer/#sechierarchy) was used as an initial step because of its simple way to assert that one concept is broader in meaning (i.e. more general) than another, with the skos:broader property.
-The skos:narrower property is used to assert the inverse, namely when one concept is narrower in meaning (i.e. more specific) than another.
 Additionally, I used the `Graphviz` module in order to visualize the hierchy.
-All code used to create the `.ttl` files as well as the graphviz style edges is available in `functions.py`.

 Next steps include:
 * Formalization of the namespace for the RDF resources created in the context of this project (potentially within ArCo).